nanachiy/nanachiy/README.md

 - Hi, I’m @nanachiy.
 - I’m interested in physics and astronomy.
-- I’m currently learning python and FPGA.
+- I’m currently learning python and quantum field theory.
 - How to reach me: 393744534@qq.com.

 <!---